bobanetwork/boba_legacy/boba_documentation/developer/xdomain-tx-status.md

 3. Using the Boba `watcher-api`
 4. Third-party analytics

-## 1. Blockexplorer
+## Blockexplorer

 Mainnet Blockexplorer: `https://blockexplorer.boba.network/address/____VALUE____/transactions`

 Rinkeby Blockexplorer: `https://blockexplorer.rinkeby.boba.network/address/____VALUE____/transactions`

-## 2. Running a watcher
+## Running a messenger

-Internally in all the services, and also in the `gateway`, the status of all transactions in monitored through a [messenger](../../integration-tests/test/bridged-tokens.spec.ts).
-Here is some generic pseudocode:
+Internally in all the services, and also in the `gateway`, the status of all transactions is monitored through a `messenger`.
+Here is some generic pseudocode.

 ```javascript